 Robbery is always a felony.
 Punishment is two (2) to five (5) years in the California state prison.37

 Penal Code 602 PC trespass is defined as entering another’s property without the right to do so.38

-If you are facing Penal Code 459 PC burglary charges, and the prosecution’s evidence about your intent to commit a crime is weak, you may be able to negotiate a reduction of your charges to the much less serious crime of PC 602 trespass.
+If you are facing PC 459 charges, and the prosecution’s evidence about your intent to commit a crime is weak, you may be able to negotiate a reduction of your charges to the much less serious crime of PC 602 trespass.
 Trespass is usually a misdemeanor and is sometimes even an infraction.39

 The crime can also be filed as a felony “aggravated trespass” under Penal Code 601 PC if you enter the property within 30 days of making a threat against the safety of its owner or occupants.

-Penal Code 464 PC burglary of a safe or vault (also known as burglary with explosives) is charged when someone uses explosives, acetylene torches or similar devices to open a safe, vault or other secure place during a burglary.40
+Penal Code 464 PC burglary of a safe or vault (a.k.a. with explosives) is charged when someone uses explosives, acetylene torches or similar devices to open a safe, vault or other secure place during a PC 459 violation.40

-Penal Code 464 is considered a more serious crime than PC 459 burglary.
+Penal Code 464 is considered a more serious crime than PC 459.
 It is a felony regardless of whether the targeted location is residential or commercial.
 Punishment for violation of this section is by three (3), five (5) or seven (7) years in state prison.41

 Call us for help…

 We have local criminal law offices in and around Los Angeles, San Diego, Orange County, Riverside, San Bernardino, Ventura, San Jose, Oakland, the San Francisco Bay area, and several nearby cities.